 THE UNITS IN A CONDOMINIUM registered under the Thailand Condominium Act can be foreign owned for up to 49% of the units in floor space.
-A higher percentage of foreign ownership in a condo building is not allowed under the 2008 Condominium Act and at least 51% of a condo project MUST be owned by Thai nationals.
-Expensive tourist resort condos are not popular among Thais and the units in the required majority Thai ownership percentage of the condominium often remain unsold or sold to foreigners under a leasehold agreement.
+A higher percentage of foreign ownership in a condo building is not allowed under the 2008 Condominium Act and at least 51% of a condo project must be Thai owned.
+It is not required that 51% of the condo is occupied by Thai nationals and remaining units can be leased to foreigners.

-Before the 2006 land office regulations preventing the misuse of Thai companies by foreigners the apartment units in the Thai side of a condominium could, as an alternative to leasehold, be sold to foreigners under a Thai company structure.
-Since 2006 and a serie of new regulations issued by the Land Department this practice is currently less common and ownership in a partly foreign owned Thai company can only be registered by circumventing the law.
-The legality of condo holding companies is highly controversial or considered illegal but this structure is still promoted by the real estate sellers in the tourist areas to sell the remaining units in a condominium project to foreigners when the 49% foreign ownership quota is filled up - read more...
+Expensive tourist resort condos are not popular among Thai nationals and units in the Thai side of these condominium could remain unsold or are leased to foreign nationals by the developer.
+Before the 2006 land office regulations restricting the use of Thai companies by foreigners the units in the Thai side of a condominium could be sold to foreigners under a Thai company structure.
+The foreigner would own the unit in a Thai company name.
+Currently this practice is less common and foreign ownership on a Thai company name can be registered only by circumventing the law.
+The legality of holding companies is controversial or considered illegal but still you see this structure promoted to sell units in the Thai side of a condominium to foreigners - read more...

 Unless specifically arranged differently voting rights associated with ownership of the condominium remain with the owner of the unit and are not transferred to the leasehold purchaser.
 As usually only a few owners turn up in the condominium general meetings the developer with the percentage of voting rights of the leasehold units control the condominium joint owners meetings and matters concerning management and maintenance fees in which he has a financial interest.
 Selling leasehold condos could disturb the democratic voting system in a condominium.